malte-laukoetter/hive-api/ReadMe.md

 # Hive-Api-Node

-> A node.js wrapper for the api of https://hivemc.com, written in TypeScript and using Promises
+> A node.js wrapper for the api of https://hivemc.com, written in TypeScript.

 ## Install